bryndonekabe/cpse-pathfinder/README.md

 ```bash
 npm run build
 ```

 #### Running
 To run the code, simply run this command while within the `dashboard` directory:
 ```bash
 npm run dev
 ```

+From there, simply navigate to the provided localhost URL, and you're done!